felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/pulling-menu.md

 ### Options

-For every option list in the catalog, Just Eat Flyt Bridge pushes the following information to Just Eat:
+For every option list in the catalog, Just Eat Flyt Bridge pulls the following information into Just Eat:

 - `name`: The name of the option list
 - `type`: The number of options that can be selected from the list, either `single` or `multiple`.